Car Collector International

 P200 vs P250 vs P300 vs P111 — correct spec for the collector band

-The P300 DOHC is the collector-target Urraco: most powerful, most technically-developed and produced in the smallest numbers of the three main engine specs — approximately 205 cars on the factory-reconciled split.
+The P300 DOHC is the collector-target Urraco: most powerful, most technically-developed and produced in the smallest numbers of the three main engine specs — approximately 205 cars.
 The P250 is the volume car (around 520 built) and the standing entry point for a running-driving Urraco with the correct SOHC V8.
-The P200 is Italian-home-market-only, was built in the smallest numbers of the family (approximately 66 cars on the factory-reconciled split, though sources differ), and its lower-output 2-litre V8 is a tax-driven market-specification distinction rather than a poor spec.
+The P200 is Italian-home-market-only, was built in the smallest numbers of the family (approximately 66 cars, though sources differ), and its lower-output 2-litre V8 is a tax-driven market-specification distinction rather than a poor spec.
 The P111 US-market Tipo 111 (21 cars) is a regulatory-compliance subseries with larger front bumpers and reduced emissions-controlled output — collectable within the US market for its rarity but distinct from a European P250 or P300.

 Transaxle, clutch, and gated-shift condition